 The Richard M. Schulze Family Foundation provides a grant to put the Schulze Diabetes Institute on an accelerated path to finding a cure for type 1 diabetes.

-The University of Minnesota transplants human islets into its 100th individual with type 1 diabetes.
+The University of Minnesota transplants human allo-islets into its 100th recipient with type 1 diabetes.

 The University of Minnesota completes its 600th total pancreatectomy and islet auto-transplant for the treatment of chronic pancreatitis